The Philip DeFranco Show: History

 DeFranco created his sxephil channel on September 15, 2006.
 DeFranco would begin to upload vlogs, before uploading the first PDS on June 21, 2007.
-Despite this, the show's debut date is disputed, and has been cited for being 2006.
+Despite this, the show's debut date is disputed, and has been cited as being in 2006.

 Early episodes of The Philip DeFranco Show were short and black and white for either most of or the entire duration of an episode.
 This was because DeFranco was limited to a $20 black and white camera.

 In 2008, an episode of the PDS used footage of the 2008 Toronto propane explosion captured by then 24-year-old Saejin Oh without permission, a violation of YouTube's community guidelines.
-"I’m disgusted by it," said Oh in an e-mail exchange.
+"I’m disgusted by it," said Oh in an email exchange.
 "Personally, I’m not worried they stole my video or made profit out of it.
 I’m rather more disgusted by the fact that they used a video of real-life event that caused death of two people to pay tribute to ... a movie."
 DeFranco declined a request from Wired for an interview on the subject.
 Saejin Oh submitted a YouTube copyright strike with YouTube, and the entire PDS video (not just the short segment featuring Oh's content) was eventually taken down.
 The video received over 351,094 views and had monetization enabled, giving DeFranco potentially hundreds of dollars from Google AdSense (if earning the average CPM).

-During December 2008, one of his videos was removed from the front page, although as a YouTube partner, however, his account was not suspended.
+During December 2008, one of his videos was removed from the front page, although, as a YouTube partner, his account was not suspended.

-In May 2013, The Philip DeFranco Show, as well as DeFranco's other assets, were acquired by Revision3, a network which DeFranco was signed under.
+In May 2013, The Philip DeFranco Show, as well as DeFranco's other assets, were acquired by Revision3, a network which DeFranco was signed to.
 On May 1, 2017, DeFranco announced via his YouTube series that he would be launching a Patreon campaign and network called DeFranco Elite, reclaiming the assets of the Philip DeFranco Show to extend the brand on his own, with the help of his fans and followers.
-However, some fans were upset with DeFranco claiming transparency despite not revealing the amount of money and donators he has.
+However, some fans were upset with DeFranco for claiming transparency despite not revealing the amount of money and donors he has.

 Over the course of the series, guests have appeared on the show, such as cosplayer Jessica Nigri, and video game journalist Adam Sessler.
+In 2020, YouTube tapped various YouTubers, with DeFranco amongst them, to interview Anthony Fauci, with the goal of bringing information related to the COVID-19 pandemic to younger audiences.
+In October 2022, fellow content creator Logan Paul appeared on DeFranco's show for an interview, during which he accused musician Bad Bunny of tax fraud.

+In 2021, DeFranco partnered with the digital entertainment and content company Jellysmack to repurpose his show for distribution on Snapchat and Facebook.
+Though he previously already expanded his show to Snapchat, the partnership with Jellysmack fully relaunched the series on the platform and moved it to an upload schedule of three times per week.